 How: Customer tickets that relate to technical issues or errors etc. are coordinated by EVVA's Quality Management.
 In addition to its series production, EVVA also accepts most individual order variants up to a batch size of 1, i.e. a unique special security product.
 This can lead to completely new learning curves, which EVVA takes into account in a further production round.
-Currently, technical customer tickets are created for 0.97% of annual orders.
-By the end of 2022, we would like to further reduce this figure to 0.60%.
-We will achieve this through the measures described in the text.
+When defining the target for 2020, technical customer tickets were created for 0.97% of the annual orders.
+The aim was a reduction to 0.60% by the end of 2022 with the measures described in the text above.
+EVVA is already on the right track and is currently at 0.74%.
+Due to the pandemic restrictions in recent years, the 2022 target could not yet be implemented, which is why it was extended to 2024.

 Positive effects: One of the EVVA quality principles is: "This is the standard we set for ourselves: We at EVVA deliver faultless products and services".
 We are very close to achieving this goal.
 It is verified by internal measurement systems and by an external evaluation performed by Quality Austria.

 How: Delivery reliability means that the products arrive at the purchaser within the agreed period of time.
 Currently, our order-confirmed delivery reliability is 97%.
 In the recent years EVVA has received many more larger orders with higher unit quantities than before.
 Delivery times are naturally longer for large quantities and tie up more resources.
 With further optimisation of the order and production processes – e.g. via digital production apps that immediately signal the order status and the causes of delays – we want to reduce the current 3% of order-confirmed deliveries that cannot be completed on time to a maximum of 1%.
 The app then also takes over the internal measurement of delivery reliability.